or Read about the Primary

 These tensions were already building at the very time when Baptists united in the three national societies for Christian work.
 Naturally, Baptist unity was affected by such tensions.
 Furthermore, the meetings of these societies between 1814 and 1845 revealed some basic differences in the thinking of northern and southern Baptists.

-unable to achieve it.
-In addition, just three years after the organization
+it.
+In addition, just three years after the

-openly urged the formation of a separate southern body for home missions.
+the formation of a separate southern body for home

 The meetings of the three Baptist national societies in the 1840s brought angry debates between Northerners and Southerners.
 These debates concerned the interpretation of the constitutions of the societies on slavery, the right of Southerners to receive missionary appointments, the authority of a denominational society to discipline church members, and the neglect of the South in the appointment of missionaries.
 The stage was set for separation.